Dr. Emily J. Levine

 - HIS 706: Modern European History Colloquium (graduate).
 Seminar for masters and Ph.D. students surveying the major historiographical trends, issues, and problems in modern European history from the French Revolution through World War II, postwar memory, the emergence of human rights and the "international" turn in the field.

 - HIS 740: Selected Topics in Modern European History: "Exiled in Paradise: German Intellectuals in America."
 A graduate reading seminar examining the impact of German émigrés on multiple fields in the humanities, fine arts, architecture, and film in postwar America.

-- Dreamland of Humanists: Warburg, Cassirer, Panofsky and the Hamburg School (University of Chicago Press, 2013).
+- Dreamland of Humanists: Warburg, Cassirer, Panofsky and the Hamburg School (University of Chicago Press, 2013; paperback forthcoming in 2015).

 - "Sokrates an der Elbe?
 Erwin Panofsky und die Hamburger Schule der Kunstgeschichte in den 1920er Jahren,"Zeitgeschichte in Hamburg 2007, Forschungsstelle für Zeitgeschichte in Hamburg, March 2008.

 - For more publications see VITA.

 - Alexander von Humboldt Postdoctoral Research Fellow at the Free University in Berlin, 2012-2013 Postdoctoral Research Fellow at the Freie Universität in Berlin.

 - Andrew W. Mellon Postdoctoral Fellowship in the Humanities, Whitney Humanities Center, Yale University, 2008-2010